-The e-motor itself is a new one, which is now a synchronous motor with permanent magnets that improves the efficiency by 15 per cent, meaning either the range can be improved or the battery size can be reduced.
+The electric motor itself is a new one, which is now a synchronous motor with permanent magnets that improves the efficiency by 15 per cent, meaning either the range can be improved or the battery size can be reduced.
 The battery chemistry of the cells has also been changed from LFP (Li-phosphate) to NMC (Lithium Nickel Manganese Cobalt), which has more power density resulting in the same battery with less volume and lesser weight.
-This has also enabled the company to have the battery under the floor instead of in the cabin.
+This has enabled the company to have the battery under the floor instead of in the cabin.

-The exterior design has also been completely revised.
+The exterior design stands completely revised.
 To the front, the lines have been smoothened and there’s a new LED light bar in the front with integrated turn indicators, while the headlamps are placed on either side of the door.
-The steering column is now fixed to the car and not connected to the car’s door anymore.
-The seats also have been redesigned for better comfort and ergonomics and there’s ambient lighting too.
+The steering column is now fixed to the car and not connected to the door anymore.
+The seats have been redesigned for better comfort and ergonomics and there’s ambient lighting too.
 The interiors have been made more spacious as many components have been removed leaving only the rigid frame and panels.
 There’s a digital display in place of the instrument cluster and the dashboard has a clean layout.

 The company has stated that despite the changes in design and the updates, the base price of the Microlino 2.0 will remain unchanged at 12,000 Euros and the mini electric car is expected to be launched in 2021.

 |Weight||513 kg (incl. battery)|